empieb/Lab9/README.md

 # Lab9 (Motorola HCS12: PWM & Proportion Control in C)

-This repository documents my lab work in college using a Motorola HCS12 processor and PWM & proportion control in C.
+This repository documents my lab work in college using a Motorola HCS12 processor with PWM & proportion control in C.

 Lab9_Flowchart - Flowchart with general idea of what was to be accomplished